Migrate Existing Webhooks to Outpost

 Reduced developer burden

-Receive events directly to existing or preferred infrastructure and make use of existing and familiar ecosystem tooling.
+Receive events directly to existing or preferred infrastructure and use existing and familiar ecosystem tooling.

 -